Key takeaways

 7. Final check: Does this document stand on its own?

-Before sealing the deal, review if the supplemental agreement can stand on its own for someone unfamiliar with the original contract.
-It should be clear what changed, why, and from when these changes apply.
-If there’s any ambiguity, refine it until the document can independently convey its amendments.
+Before finalizing, review whether the supplemental agreement can stand on its own for someone unfamiliar with the original contract.
+It should be clear what changed, why, and from when those changes apply.
+If there's any ambiguity, refine it until the document independently conveys its amendments.